CCRS-EO4CE-WP10/TreeCRowNN/README.md

             enter False to georeference activation map (same spatial resolution as RGB input) Returns
         -------
-        One georeferenced array saved to .tif file as directed by output_raster settings
+        One georeferenced array saved to .tif file as directed by out_path settings